7 Signs You've Created A Unique 'Love Language' Together That Can Last A Lifetime

-We don’t always exactly mean what we say in our conversation.
-We open our mouth and some sentences come out.
+We don’t always mean what we say in our conversation.
+We open our mouths, and some sentences come out.
 But we don’t always thoroughly think through what we are saying.
+Arguments often begin because we misunderstand the context or meaning of what the other person is trying to say.
+Then the downward cycling is on its way!

 1. You can avoid negative misunderstandings

-How often do we misunderstand what the person really meant with a positive slant?
+How often do we misunderstand what the person meant with a positive slant?
 We don’t.
 For example, John says, "I’m tired of us fighting all the time."
 You immediately assume he wants to end the relationship.

 A disconnection (when someone feels upset) can be an occasional "blip" on a screen or a feeling that you are constantly hitting an emotional pothole.
-We are not always going to be in sync with what each other is really saying.
+We are not always going to be in sync with what each other is saying.

 So, by increasing your general understanding of the other person and how they communicate, you are less likely to have the conversation go downhill.
 Or if it does, it will be much easier to reconnect, because you would be building a better "context" of one another once the person thinks about how they know the other person to really be and what their heart is really about.

-3. You can determine what he is really saying
+3. You can determine what they mean

 This is because each of you will be creating an understanding of how you feel towards the other person from your heart.
 So, when you two might be at “odds” over a particular subject, you will feel more emotionally safe in saying what you want to say because of the understanding, or “context” that you are building.

-4. You avoid arguments more easily
+4. You avoid arguments easily

-Due to the new "context", you'll both be building and you will "choose" to avoid the "potholes" rather than to argue.
+Due to the new "context", you'll both be building, and you will "choose" to avoid the "potholes" rather than to argue.
 You will choose to understand the other person, rather than to stubbornly walk forward into a pothole you both will later regret.

-5. You'll be willing to give each other "space"
+5. You give each other space

 At these times, when the "context" of the other person and the relationship status is more accurately understood, it becomes easier to give someone some time to cool off.
 It can feel less threatening to do so because communication is often more positive and productive in general.

-So, no one ends up feeling that the relationship is threatened by taking a time out to cool off, or to think about what they really want the other person to understand.
+So, no one ends up feeling that the relationship is threatened by taking a time out to cool off, or to think about what they want the other person to understand.

-6. Trust increases
+6. Your trust increases

 Once you have built the context of one another, only one party at a time needs to practice the behaviors listed above, even when the other person currently cannot do this.
 By not responding in an equally negative and hurtful manner, you will be building trust in the other person’s eyes.